dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     Due to separation of business logic into small components, they are easy to test.
 4. Performance - low
     Due to distributed nature of the pattern it's usually not very performant.
+    But you can greatly improve performance by using a message broker.
 5. Scalability - high
     Each component can be individually scaled.
 6. Ease of development - high